LLNL/scr/doc/rst/users/overview.rst

 With :code:`XOR`, SCR defines sets of processes where members within a set are selected from different failure groups.
-The processes within a set collectively compute XOR parity data which is stored in files along side the application checkpoint files.
+The processes within a set collectively compute XOR parity data which is stored in files along side the application dataset files.
 This algorithm is based on the work found in [Gropp]_, which in turn was inspired by RAID5 [Patterson]_.
 This scheme can withstand multiple failures so long as two processes from the